jevpr/builtByWomen_/README.md

 The Landing page uses animation to engage the reader as soon as they visit the site.
 The two messages that pop up at the top of the screen (emulating WhatsApp messages), were designed to appeal to younger (Digital Native) users.

-Below these two initial messages, you can see an overview of the websites profile pages.
+Below these two initial messages, you can see an overview of the website's profile pages.
 This section has been made responsive for difference screen sizes using Flexbox.

 ![Landing Page responsive](<assets/images/readmeimages/Landing Page.png>)